aliciabierly/aliciabierly/README.md

 Hi, my name is Alicia Bierly and I am a fourth year data science student at the University of Oregon.
 I have strong skills in Python, R, and C/Unix.
 Experienced in exploratory data analysis, classification, high performance computing, and consulting.
-Passionate about applying data science to real-world challenges.
+Passionate about applying data science within biology.
+Check out my personal projects, I have a wide variety of interests!

 <h2> Personal Projects </h2>